tel: +48 22 499 98 98

 • By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-• Key role in modern technologies – are utilized in hard drives, electric motors, medical apparatus and various technologically advanced devices.
+• Key role in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: